pamelaolney/makali/README.md

-# makali
+# Makali

+Post what you have done
-Decide what to do today.
+Decide what you want to do